Visas & Passports

 Obtaining a Passport

-Any U.S. citizen traveling to Europe must have a valid passport that does not expire within the time period of his or her travel plus six months beyond the date of return to the United States.
+Any U.S. citizen traveling to Europe must have a valid passport that does not expire within the time period of his or her travel plus 3 months after the date you intend to leave the EU country you are visiting.
 To obtain a passport, you can visit a passport acceptance facility or you can phone your local courthouse, post office, or city/town hall to see if they offer passport services.
 Bring with you the following materials:

 - $110 fee plus $25 fee to be paid to the acceptance facility (or $110 for renewal of passport)